Rahul Raj: Career

-Rahul had a dull opening in 2014 with the high budget romantic comedy London Bridge and Mannar Mathai Speaking 2 the much hyped sequel to the cult comedy classic Mannar Mathai Speaking failing at the box office.
-Rahul had composed only three tracks for London Bridge, as he had to leave the project owing to scheduling conflicts.
+Rahul Raj had a dull opening in 2014 with the high budget romantic comedy London Bridge and Mannar Mathai Speaking 2 the much hyped sequel to the cult comedy classic Mannar Mathai Speaking failing at the box office.
+Raj had composed only three tracks for London Bridge, as he had to leave the project owing to scheduling conflicts.
 Later in the year, the Telugu film Paathshala for which he had composed, became a box office success.
 Rahul's songs for the movie were received well, but it was his background score that was unanimously praised by all reviewers, as a major plus point, crediting it to have elevated the movie to a different level.

-The year 2015 opened on a favourable note for Rahul, as his background score for the Mammootty starrer Fireman received praise.
+The year 2015 opened on a favourable note for Rahul Raj, as his background score for the Mammootty starrer Fireman received praise.
 His second release of the year was Sidhartha Siva's Ain which won the National Film Award for Best Feature Film in Malayalam.
 The month of August saw the release of his songs from Kohinoor, a heist film set in the 1980s.
 The song Hemanthamen went on to rake in unanimous praise from critics and public alike, being hailed as an outstanding nostalgic melody.

 The year 2017 opened on an excellent note with his song Lailakame from Ezra becoming a smash hit, prompting several cover versions, including one by Rahul Raj himself.

 In early 2018, the film Kuttanadan Marpappa met with negative reviews with the music too receiving a lukewarm response.
 He signed Academy Award Winner Resul Pookutty's multilingual titled The Sound Story directed by Pookutty's protege Prasad Prabhakar.
 The movie was touted to feature 164 tracks comprising background score pieces and 2 songs.
 He composed the songs of the film, but opted out before composing the background score, as there were schedule conflicts with his stint in Berklee, Spain.